alexissushko1/Organizer-backend/README.md

 ## Overview:

 Organize and tackle your todo's in life with Organizer, which will show you where all your needs are for your convenience!
+This app will find the location of where your organized listed items are, so you can plan out exactly where to go to accomplish your todo's efficiently.

 ## Technical Challenges:
 - Third party integration/acquiring and implementing a map API